 - Nausea and vomiting

-Some people have a single, acute episode of diverticulitis, never to have the problem again.
+Some people have a single, acute episode experiencing symptoms of diverticulitis, never to have the problem again.
 Other people may suffer from recurrent, distinct episodes.
 In these cases, the lower abdominal pain is often severe and comes on suddenly, but it can also be mild and become worse over several days.
 The intensity of the pain can fluctuate.

 Symptoms caused by complicated diverticulitis may be severe and life-threatening